 Not all partners are the same

-An important consideration for partner influence is that not all partners and couples are similar in terms of socioeconomic makeup.
-We hypothesize that the influence mechanisms will work differently for different kind of partners.
-We focus on partner’s gender and education.
+An important consideration for partner influence is that not all partners and couples are similar.
+We argue that the influence mechanisms will work differently for different kind of partners, and we hypothesize potential effects more particularly for partner’s gender and education.

 Gender One major facet that we need to take into account is someone’s gender.
-Gender has a profound impact on someone’s political behavior as research shows that there is a gender gap in political participation as men are more likely to participate in politics than women (H Coffé & Bolzendahl, 2010; Hilde Coffé & Bolzendahl, 2011).
+Gender has a profound impact on someone’s political behavior and attitudes as research shows various gender gaps, for instance with men being more likely to participate in politics than women (Coffé & Bolzendahl, 2010; Hilde Coffé & Bolzendahl, 2011) and women being more left-wing (Norris & Inglehart rising tide) .
 Moreover, women also tend to have a lower level of political knowledge, efficacy and political interest than men (Verba et al., 1997).
-The root of these differences is likely to be the social process of gender socialization, both in childhood and adolescence .
-Women are socialized into gender roles that are more passive, empathetic and rule-abiding, which may contribute to a lower political engagement and lower political attitudes.
-Although these gender roles are learned in childhood and adolescence these are likely to continue over the lifecourse.
-As a result male partners are more likely to be seen as knowledgeable on political matters than female partners.
-This has two consequences for partner influence.
-First of all, it is less likely that male partners are influenced by the female partner.
-Second, this difference in gender roles makes more likely that female partners are influenced by male partners.
+The root of these for this paper important differences is likely to be the social process of gender socialization, both in childhood and adolescence .
+Women are socialized into gender roles that are more passive, empathetic and rule-abiding, which may contribute to a lower political engagement and less political confidence.
+As a result, male partners are often seen as more knowledgeable on political matters than female partners (REF).
+This has as a consequences for partner influence, that male partners are less strongly influenced by their (female) partner, while female partners are more likely to be influenced by their (male) partners.
 Hence we formulate the following hypothesis:

 H2: Women are more influenced by their (male) spouse than men are influenced by their (female) spouse.

 Education.
 Another aspect that is likely to be of influence is a partner’s level of educational attainment.
 Previous research show a positive relation between a partner’s level of educational attainment and political participation of the other partner (Daenekindt et al., 2020; Frödin Gruneau, 2018; Stoker & Jennings, 1995).
 In this respect two mechanisms are often proposed.
-First, that the educational level of a partner is often highly correlated with political knowledge and political participation.
+First, that the educational level of a partner is often strongly and positively correlated with political knowledge and political participation.
 As such, either through social conformity or information exchange, the partner exerts influence over the other.
 Second, a higher level of education is related to access to social networks with rich social ties that are more likely to provide political information (Rolfe, 2012).
 From these mechanisms we would expect a positive moderation effect of partner’s education.
 However, research shows it is not as simple as that with respect to political participation.
 The educational difference between partners seems to be highly relevant (Daenekindt et al., 2020; Frödin Gruneau, 2018).
 When both partners have a similar level of educational attainment, the effect of education of one partner on the other is likely to be smaller than we have a difference in educational attainment.
 In such circumstances we would expect that the partner with the higher level of educational attainment would be the most influential partner.
 Subsequently, we derive the following hypothesis:

 H3 The spouse with the lowest education is more influenced by their partner than the spouse with the highest education.